praxis-app/praxis/README.md

 $ npx husky install && npx husky add .husky/pre-commit "yarn lint-staged"
 ```

+## Tools to get Involved and Collaborate

+- Discord: https://discord.gg/s5MxNBehxS, or message **forrest#2807** for more information.
+- Notion: A link to the Notion page can be obtained upon request.

 ## Contributions

 Praxis is open to contributions.
 Please read [CONTRIBUTING.md](https://github.com/praxis-project/praxis-api/blob/main/CONTRIBUTING.md) for more details.